timescale/docs/tutorials/financial-tick-data/index.md

 Before you begin, make sure you have:

-*   Signed up for a [free Timescale account][cloud-install].
+*   Signed up for a [free $COMPANY account][cloud-install].

 ## Steps in this tutorial

 This tutorial covers:

-1. [Setting up your dataset][financial-tick-dataset]: Load data from [Twelve Data][twelve-data] into your TimescaleDB database.
+1. [Setting up your dataset][financial-tick-dataset]: Load data from [Twelve Data][twelve-data] into your $TIMESCALE_DB database.
 1. [Querying your dataset][financial-tick-query]: Create candlestick views, query the aggregated data, and visualize the data in Grafana.
-1. [Bonus: Store data efficiently][financial-tick-compress]: Learn how to store and query your financial tick data more efficiently using compression feature of Timescale.
+1. [Bonus: Store data efficiently][financial-tick-compress]: Learn how to store and query your financial tick data more efficiently using compression feature of $COMPANY.

-    This tutorial shows you how to ingest real-time time-series data into a Timescale database.
+    This tutorial shows you how to ingest real-time time-series data into a $COMPANY database.
 To create candlestick views, query the aggregated data, and visualize the data in Grafana, see the [ingest real-time websocket data section][advanced-websocket].